 I also learned from the Scrum Alliance that my CAL1 is considered a “designation” and not a certification and it won’t expire.
 I don’t know why the CAL1 does not show on my Scrum Alliance profile.

 I took the Professional Agile Leadership Class from Ryan Ripley at Scrum.org.
 It was a great class and a good learning experience.
 Following the class, I went online and took both the PAL-E and the PSM assessments.
 So 2 new Certifications.

 Updated January 2020 – The Certifications Challenge

 I’ve further expanded on this topic in the blog A Circus of Agile Certifications.
 Would you believe there are now over 256 different Agile and Scrum Certifications???
-For your benefit we compiled a list of all the known Agile and Scrum certifications that you can filter and search: Agile Certifications Directory
+For your benefit, we compiled a list of all the known Agile and Scrum certifications: Agile Certifications Directory

 We are also working on a website where we can crowdsource information about the 256 certifications.
 We believe that bringing some transparency will be a benefit to all and perhaps this will help shift certifications from being a money-making racket.